← All Stories

 He couldn't do it alone.
 Neither could the animals.
 That's the whole point.

-Let's be clear about the situation.
+Now let's be clear about the situation.
 The world existed.
 People were in it.
 And they were cold.

 Not a little cold.
 Genuinely, teeth-chattering, dying-every-winter cold.
 No fire.
 Raw meat.
 Sleeping in animal skins that didn't help much when the wind came down from the mountains.
 The people had everything except the one thing that separated surviving from not surviving.
 And the reason they didn't have it was that somebody else had all of it and was keeping it that way on purpose.